8 Best Family Movies

 3. Alvin and the Chipmunks

-were super popular in the late 1950s and then returned 2007 as computer-generated images, known as CGI.
+Alvin and Chipmunks were super popular in the late 1950s and then returned to 2007 as computer-generated images, known as CGI.
 The three little rascals look more real than ever now.
 Like the movie poster says “Things are going to get messy.”
-Alvin and Chipmunks

 This time they arrive at the home of struggling songwriter David Seville.
 His most recent song is rejected by JETT Records executive Ian Hawke.
 Hawke is his former college roommate.
 To make the story even more interesting, Dave had at one time a relationship with Claire Wilson, his next door neighbor.